pinterest/plank/README.md

 # Plank

 Plank is a command-line tool for generating robust immutable Objective-C models from JSON Schemas.
+It will save you time writing boilerplate and eliminate model errors as your application scales in complexity.

 #### Schema-defined
 Models are defined in JSON, a well-defined, extensible and language-independent specification.